 Lalotai was originally planned to be more of a traditional underworld (taking the form of a glowing underwater village amongst the coral) where Moana would meet the spirits of her grandmother and ancestors.
 The goddess Hina would have also been part of this sequence, though depicted as Maui's overbearing grandmother.

 In Taika Waititi's first draft of the script, Moana had nine older brothers who were the ones who taught her how to sail (making her the youngest child and only girl) and who she had to go and rescue.

 In early drafts, Moana was meant to be 14, but was aged up slightly to 16 for the final product.
 Coincidentally, Auli'i Cravalho was 14 when she was cast and during recording, and 16 when the film was released.
 Had she remained 14, Moana would have been the youngest "princess" in the Disney Animated Canon since Snow White (who was also 14).

-One scene originally had Moana taking out her anger on some coconuts by batting them out into the sea with a stick like baseballs until the film's oceanic consultants pointed out that wasting her island's most valuable resource on a temper tantrum made her less sympathetic.
+One scene originally had Moana taking out her anger on some coconuts by batting them out into the sea with a stick like baseballs.
+This was changed to her throwing sticks when the film's oceanic consultants pointed out that wasting her island's most valuable resource during a temper tantrum, in the middle of a food crisis, would make her less sympathetic.

 The directors originally wanted to make a film based on Terry Pratchet's Mort, but a litany of problems meant that they had to abandon the idea and focus on a diffrent film, the end result being Moana.